eclipse-keyple/keyple-website/content/docs/developer-guide/centralized-application.md

 ## Overview

-A local application is an application that runs in a device in contact with the end user.
+A centralized application is an application that runs in a device in contact with the end user.

 It has at least one local smart card reader and manages itself the